 Strengthening these muscles during pregnancy helps support the excess weight of the growing child which causes strain on the entire pelvic floor.
 By consciously exercising these muscles throughout the process of labor, a smoother vaginal delivery may be produced.
 One with less exhaustion and trauma for both you and your child that may prevent tearing during childbirth.
 During labor and delivery is when your ability or tighten and relax these muscles becomes most important.
 You will find, as the contractions deepen, that you will be able to adequately push hard to deliver the baby without causing perineal damage or tearing.

-Since it takes approximately 6-8 weeks or more to train these muscles, it is important that you start exercising your perineal pelvic floor in the early stage of pregnancy.
+Since it takes approximately 6-8 weeks or more to train these muscles, it is important that you start exercising your perineal pelvic floor and prepare your perineum for labor in the early stage of pregnancy.
 This will significantly reduce many complications.
 It will improve your pregnancy experience and will prepare you for a shorter, more comfortable delivery time.
 Continuing these exercises after delivery will also help to repair and keep the pelvic floor strengthened, greatly helping to speed recovery as well.

 The benefits that come from continuing these simple perineal exercises after birth and throughout your lifetime are many.
 By keeping these muscles strengthened, you will experience more stamina and healthy posture and, as you get older, incontinence will not become big an issue.
 The ability to tighten and relax these strong muscles will also help you and your partner experience more pleasurable sensations during intimate relations.